jank324/8mm-film-scanner/README.md

 ## Run the software on your own scanner

-Feel free to use this software on your own scanner

-brief instructions

-prerequisite is that electrical connections are the same

-advance routine might need adjusting as timed to this scanner

-### Installation

-Not tested because I have only one piece of hardware

-Ensure same connections as those described above as well as Raspberry Pi with Raspberry Pi OS installed as normal

-Clone repository (`Desktop`).
+You are welcome to run this software or modified versions of it on your own scanner.
+A prerequisite is that the hardware is setup in roughly the same way (though it does not need to be based on a projector).
+You will need to make sure that the GPIO connections are either on the same pins as my scanner or that you change the code according to your connections.

+These instructions may be incomplete.
+Furthermore, they have not been fully tested as I only have a single scanner.
+Please feel free to create an Issue for any questions you might have or problems you might find.

+Start by cloning the repository (`Desktop`)

 ```sh
 git clone https://github.com/jank324/8mm-film-scanner.git
 ```

-Install python packages
+and install the required Python packages.

 ```sh
 sudo python3 -m pip install -r requirements.txt
 ```

-Need *npm* installed.
+Then install *npm*

 `cd` to `frontend` directory.